Bookies Bank V2 Staking Plan

 • Series Loss: Sum the total losses incurred in the current betting series.

-• Recovery Stake: Calculate by dividing the series loss by the decimal odds minus 1, of the next bet and one.
+• Recovery Stake: Calculate by dividing the series loss by the decimal odds minus 1, of the next bet.

 • For example, with a series loss of £2 and upcoming bet odds of 3.5: